Senior UX consultant and UX researcher

 I wrote a field guide which contained semi-structured interview scripts tailored to the appropriate user roles.

 Interviews were conducted over a few days and were filmed for reference.
 The notes and recording were then analysed to synthesise themes that came out of the research as well as produce suggested improvements of the design, proto-personas and user journeys, which were presented to the stakeholders.

-I was able to support the design of the system ensuring quality of wireframes and documentation and provide the client with living documents of User Community Maps, Research Themes, Proto-personas and User Journeys that could be used to inform future design phases as well as a long term research strategy.
+I was able to support the design of the system ensuring quality of wireframes and documentation.
+I was able to provide the client with living documents of user community maps, research themes, proto-personas and user journeys that could be used to inform future design phases as well as a long term research strategy.
 The system is currently being built.